dwheelerau/docker-guide/README.md

 ![File explorer window showing the new testing folder containing the output images](images/figurex3.png)

-6. Or you can run in batch mode if you want to do downstream processing like removing empty images based on an ouput summary file that shows filenames and detection probabilities etc.
+6. An alternative is to run megadetector in batch mode if you want to do downstream processing like removing empty images based on an ouput summary file that shows filenames and detection probabilities etc.

 **Note:** This mode won't create images with boundary boxes, it simply creates a JSON outfile.
 The advantage of this mode is that it saves disk space because output images are not being created.
 Note that you can still create these images latter using information contained in the JSON output file.
 You can also you use this file to filter out empty images etc (just get in touch if you have any questions about this).

 This command will:
-b) create a JSON file of outputs called `TP.json`
+a) create a JSON file of outputs called `TP.json`
-c) only include detections above 20% probability
+b) only include detections above 20% probability
-d) save the output file every 1000 images (in case of crash etc)
+c) save the output file every 1000 images (in case of crash etc)

 ```
 sudo docker run --gpus all -it -v `pwd`:/project nbutter/megadetector:ubuntu1604 /bin/bash -c "cd /project && python /build/cameratraps/detection/run_detector_batch.py /build/blobs/md_v5b.0.0.pt ./TP TP.json --output_relative_filenames --recursive --threshold 0.2 --checkpoint_frequency 1000"